About Energizing Young Voters

 - How have economic, political, and cultural decisions promoted or prevented the growth of personal freedom, individual responsibility, equality, and respect for human dignity?

 We believe our lessons address these questions directly.
 We assume other states have similar goals.

 How do I sign up for a presentation?

 Fill out our contact form and let us know what you are interested in doing and what skills you have.

 How do I donate?

 People have seen the value of Energizing Young Voters and wish to help by making a contribution.
 We accept any amount — with great appreciation — from $5.00 on up.
-We are working to develop the ability to donate via PayPal.
-At present, we accept checks made out to “LWVNJ Education Fund.”
-In the memo line, please write “Energizing Young Voters.”
+To donate via PayPal, please click here, or donate by sending a personal check to “LWVNJ Education Fund” (in the memo line, please write “Energizing Young Voters”).
 The LWVNJ Education Fund is a 501(c)3, so all donations are tax-deductible.
 Checks can be mailed to:

 Energizing Young Voters